Making a Box Kite

 - Lay the kite flat on the ground, with the bridle spar in the middle and on the bottom next to the ground.

-- Insert a short cross-piece into the same cell, locating one end connects with the spar which has the bridle attached.
+- Insert a short cross piece into the same cell, locating one end so it connects with the spar that has the bridle attached.

 it from bending in the middle and so increases its strength a lot.
 Use a